MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 ### SRAM Size Selection

-Just to get the easy one out of the way first.
-There are two sizes of SRAM you can use.
+There are two sizes of SRAM you can use, and the type you use will dictate how your save data is stored on the cartridge and if it's shared between games or not.

 - If you use a 1 Mbit SRAM (like the AS6C1008), then each game you put on the cartridge will have its own separate save files.
 If you program multiple copies of the same game, then you can effectively have multiple save files on the same cart.
 Easy example is Pokemon games - they only let you have one save file, but if you put Pokemon Red on the multicart four times, then that gives you four separate save files!
 - If you use a 256 Kbit SRAM (like the AS6C62256) then all the games you put on the cartridge will *share* the same RAM space.
 This feature is probably only useful for Pokemon games.
 As an example: this means that if you made a cart that has Pokemon Red and Blue on it, you would play both versions with the same save data, as save data between the two games are compatible with each other.